Angular and AngularJS Difference: Choose the Best for Your Needs

 • Testability: AngularJS was built with testability in mind; it leverages dependency injection (declarative code description) and uses a unit-testing framework called Karma.

 • Directives: The technology extends the functionality of HTML via ‘directives’ that specify the attributes of DOM elements.
+AngularJS uses HTML as its template language, extending its syntax for dynamic UI components.
+Controllers and directives interact with the document object model (DOM) to define application behavior, enabling the creation of dynamic and maintainable web applications.
 This allows for building more powerful applications.

 What Is the Difference Between Angular and Angular JS